 Rent limits under the HAP

-When finding accommodation under the HAP scheme your rent must be within the rent limits set by the local authority.
+When finding accommodation under the scheme, your rent must be within the rent limits set by the local authority.
 In certain cases a 20% flexibility may be provided where accommodation can not be found within the rent limits.
 Your limit will depend on whether you are single, in a couple or with children as well as whether the accommodation is shared and where it is located.
-You can find the rent limits for your local authority here.
+You can find the rent limits for your local authority.

-What are my rights while renting through the HAP scheme?
+What are my rights while renting through this scheme?

 Although your rent will be paid by the local authority to your landlord, your tenancy agreement (lease) will be with your landlord directly.
 Your tenancy will be covered under the terms of the Residential Tenancies Act 2004 (as amended).
 You can find further information as your rights as a renter on the RTB website.